 Public and private institutions need professionals who can bring together large amounts of information and data to inform decisions and solve problems.
 These professionals often work as project managers, strategic planners, systems analysts, and division leaders.
 If you enjoy problem solving and working with vast amounts of information, earning an information sciences degree might be an excellent choice for you and it may lead to a new career.
+Upon completion of your Information Science Bachelors Degree, find the right Information Science Grad Program for you.

 Information sciences grad programs are designed around an interdisciplinary curriculum for understanding and using information.
 In information science graduate programs, the coursework draws from the disciplines of computer science, education, social sciences, especially psychology, library science, and management.
 To earn an information science degree, you can take classes in an online, hybrid, or traditional format.
 Depending on the info sciences grad program you select, it is also possible to attend school part-time.
 Information sciences graduate programs offer certificates as well as master and doctorate degrees to meet your career goals and specialize your training.
 To give you an idea of these specializations, you can browse information sciences degrees such as a Master of Science Bioinformatics, Master of Science in Information Systems, or Doctorate in Information Systems and Enterprise Resource Management.